paymennt/docs/docs/1-payment/5-mobile/index.md

 If a payment fails or customer cancels the the payment, you cannot reuse the same `requestId`.
 You can however use the same `orderId` to create a new checkout.
 :::

-## Step 2: Initiate the PointCheckoutClient
+## step 2: initiate the PointCheckoutClient

 The response from **Step 1** above will result in a new checkout being succesffully created for your merchant account.
 Once received, use the `checkoutKey` to initiate the client